free prenuptial agreement template

 Vermont Prenuptial Agreement: Frequently Asked Questions (2026)

-1. Are prenuptial agreements legal in Vermont?
+1. Are prenuptial agreements enforceable in Vermont?

 3. Do I need a lawyer to sign a prenup in Vermont?